ageron/handson-ml2/README.md

 This installs TensorFlow 1.0.0 in the `mlbook` environment (fetching it from the `conda-forge` repository).
 If you chose not to create an `mlbook` environment, then just remove the `-n mlbook` option.

 Next, you can optionally install Jupyter extensions.
-These are useful to have nice table of contents in the notebooks, but they are not required.
+These are useful to have nice tables of contents in the notebooks, but they are not required.

     $ conda install -n mlbook -c conda-forge jupyter_contrib_nbextensions